Aashishsharma/Learnings/Node/Node.md

 #### 1. **Thread pool**
 no of threads available in the host machines (based on CPU cores) are available in this thread pool.

-**If you run async version of crypto, the hash time for last request would be hash time for its own + hash time of other 3 requests**
+**If you run sync version of crypto, the hash time for last request would be hash time for its own + hash time of other 3 requests**
 ![alt text](PNG/Capture.PNG "Title")

 **Running them in async will give hast time same for all the hashes, because each async version of hash is run on a separate thread pool**